Good friends, great weather, spectacular scenery, and smooth roads. These were the ingredients of a recent cycling weekend at Acadia National Park.

 Cycling Park Loop Road to Seal Harbor

-After a big breakfast and a couple of gallons of coffee, we cycled from our cottage at Hulls Cove in the northeastern edge of the park.
+After a big breakfast and a couple of gallons of coffee, we cycled from our cottage at Hulls Cove on the northeastern edge of the park.
 After a short climb, we were on Park Loop Road.
-The Park Loop Road is a 27 mile (43.5 km) road around the eastern side of the park, and as a cyclist, I can’t say enough good about it.
+The Park Loop Road is a 27-mile (43.5 km) road around the park’s eastern side; as a cyclist, I can’t say enough good about it.
 It was some of the best asphalt I have ever ridden.
 In fact, I don’t think I once dodged a pothole or even felt a seam in the road.

 The speed limit is 35 miles per hour in most places, less in others, so cars are not zipping by you.
 But maybe the nicest part was that the first 13.5 miles (21.7 km) were two lanes in one direction.
 So we basically had the entire inside lane to ourselves.
-While I doubt this would be the case in the middle of the busy season, it was great to be able to ride side by side with no concerns of getting hit.
+While I doubt this would be the case in the middle of the busy season, it was great to ride side by side with no concerns about getting hit.

 Cycling Northeast Harbor to Somes Sound

 At the small community of Seal Harbor, we left the Loop Road and continued along the coast to Northeast Harbor.
-This whole stretch of road was just one great ocean view followed by another with a nice beach, aptly named Sand Beach, about halfway along.
+This whole stretch of road was just one excellent ocean view followed by another with a lovely beach, aptly named Sand Beach, about halfway along.

 Then, at Northeast Harbor, we stopped for lunch.
-Since it was before the official start of tourist season, not all of the restaurants were open.
-However, we were still able to find a great take-out for fish and chips.
+Not all restaurants were open since it was before the official start of the tourist season.
+However, we could still find a great fish and chips take-out.
 Northeast Harbor is more of a fancy yacht harbor than a working lobster harbor, and some of the yachts moored here are absolutely stunning.

 At the end of Sargent Road, we joined Route 233 and headed back across Mount Desert Island to our cabin to shower up for a drive into the town of Bar Harbor.
-Bar Harbor is the largest town on Mount Desert Island, with a population of about 5,500 people.
-It is undoubtedly a tourist town, and even before the official start of the tourist season, it wasn’t easy to find a place to park.
+Bar Harbor is the largest town on Mount Desert Island, with about 5,500 people.
+It is undoubtedly a tourist town, and even before the official start of the tourist season, finding a place to park wasn’t easy.
 Having said that, it is still a great place to have dinner or maybe pick up a souvenir in one of the unique shops.

 Cycling Park Loop Road to Cadillac Mountain

-We enjoyed cycling the Loop Road so much that we cancelled our plans to cycle the west side of the island the next day.
+We enjoyed cycling the Loop Road so much that we canceled our plans to cycle the island’s west side the next day.
 Instead, we decided to cycle the entire Park Loop Road and add the challenge of summiting Cadillac Mountain.

-Clearly, it wasn’t a challenge to everybody as I didn’t have the wind to answer the guy who said, “good work, guys,” as he breezed by us.
+Clearly, it wasn’t a challenge to everybody as I didn’t have the wind to answer the guy who said, “Good work, guys,” as he breezed by us.
 But the climb was worth every ounce of sweat.
 The panoramic view from the summit is truly stunning.
-There are not many places on the northeast coast where you can see 100 miles (161 km) in any direction.
+There are few places on the northeast coast where you can see 100 miles (161 km) in any direction.

 But we made it down without incident.
-Then, from there, it was an easy ride to the cabin to pack up and head home.
-We cycled a little over 70 miles (112.6 km) of Acadia National Park in two days.
+Then, it was an easy ride to the cabin to pack up and head home.
+In two days, we cycled a little over 70 miles (112.6 km) of Acadia National Park.
 Moreover, we covered various terrain from wooded roads, fishing villages, past lakes and wetlands, and along the rugged coast.